 We have some long threads here plus dozens of other ones that deal with this subject.
 Many times in those threads people ask medical questions looking for answers.
 Since, we are not permitted to provide medical advice, so posting links to formal medical documents is invaluable.

-- You need them to understand the basics, the details, the terms.Practical and Real
+Books and Theories- You need them to understand the basics, the details, the terms, you can never understand too much

-It is still always important that when you feel something is really wrong, always contact your surgeon to run it by them.
+Note: It is still always important that when you feel something is really wrong, contact your surgeon to run it by them.
 Much better to be safe than sorry

 DONT RUSH IT